benjaminleroy/ggDiagnose/README.md

 devtools::install_github("benjaminleroy/ggDiagnose")
 ```

-This package **requires** very few packages; if depndencies are required for a specific object's functions, the user is prompted to install such packages.
+This package **requires** very few packages; if dependencies are required for a specific object's functions, the user is prompted to install such packages.

 # Future of the Package